JArmonTeach/employeeManager/README.md

 A challenge came about with formatting the employees full names so that they would not be put on separate lines.
 The solution of changing the styling from the bootstrap default styling will helpful in the future when trying to make responsive designs.

 ## Installation
     This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
+Once you have cloned the project files then follow the next steps.

    ### Development server